 There are also many private art galleries, both in Santander and in other towns across the region, notably Santillana del Mar, San Vicente de la Barquera and Meruelo.

-In addition to this, there are many exhibition spaces which regularly hold temporary art exhibitions, notably the Galeria del Este, under El Mercado del Este in the centre of Santander, and the small Palacete, on the seafront promenade next to the yacht club, the current Fundación Botín (Botin being Banco Santander’s founder, from nearby Puente San Miguel), and the Fundación Bruno Alonso, also in Santander.
+In addition to this, there are many exhibition spaces which regularly hold temporary art exhibitions, notably the Galeria Este, in the El Mercado del Este in the centre of Santander, and the small Palacete del Embarcadero, on the seafront promenade next to the yacht club, the Fundación Botín Exhibition Space, and the Fundación Bruno Alonso, also in Santander.